qamro/Landing-page/README.md

 ## 🧠 About the Project

-**AutoReply** is an AI-powered chatbot agency that helps clothing e-commerce businesses automate their customer support and sales conversations — without lifting a finger.
+**AutoReply** is an AI-powered chatbot agency that helps clothing e-commerce businesses automate their customer support and sales conversations, without lifting a finger.

 Our landing page showcases the product, explains its value proposition, and converts visitors into clients.
 The site is live, deployed on **Vercel**, and built as a modern, fast, SEO-optimized frontend.